FAQ about Managed Service for MySQL®

 Mysql query error: (1227) Access denied; you need (at least one of) the SYSTEM_VARIABLES_ADMIN or SESSION_VARIABLES_ADMIN privilege(s) for this operation (400)

-parameter value via the Yandex Cloud interfaces.
-You should also make sure that your configuration contains no command that disables strict mode, such as $connection–>queryExecute("SET innodb_strict_mode=0");
+To disable strict mode, change the innodb_strict_mode value via the Yandex Cloud interfaces.
+Also, make sure your configuration contains no command that disables strict mode, such as $connection–>queryExecute("SET innodb_strict_mode=0");.

 Follow the steps described in Managing databases.

-How do I configure other parameters?
+How do I configure other settings?